alastair-droop/bamwindow/README.md

-#bamwindow
+# bamwindow

-bamwindow segments aligned `BAM` files for downstream copy number analysis.
+`bamwindow` segments aligned `BAM` files for downstream copy number analysis.
 Rather than using adaptive binning, `bamwindow` splits the genome into bins of fixed size, thus allowing multiple samples to be directly compared.
 Windows are generated using 1-based coordinated.
 Both the start and end nucleotide of a region are included.
 If a region is supplied, binning is only performed on that specified region; otherwise all chromosomes in the BAM file are processed.
-Unless the window size is an exact fraction of the sequence (or region) length,. the final window will be shorted than the specified width.
+Unless the window size is an exact fraction of the sequence (or region) length, the final window will be shorted than the specified width.

-##Window Matching
+## Window Matching

 There are three possible modes for matching a read to a window, overlap, midpoint and start: